facebook/react-native-website/docs/building-from-source.md

 ## Testing your Changes

 If you made changes to React Native and submit a pull request, all tests will run on your pull request automatically.
 To run the tests locally, see [Testing your Changes](testing.md).

+## Making your changes available

+See the [Publishing your own version of react native](publishing.md) for several options to make your changes available for your and other app projects.